-Many departments across campus are utilizing Sub-Compact Utility Vehicles (SCUVs) to quickly maneuver around campus.
-Vehicles such as Gators, Metros, Club Cars, Toros, etc. are relatively inexpensive and take much less room to park than conventional vehicles.
-While the increased convenience may be time-saving, the SCUVs bring a new risk to occupants, pedestrians, and persons with disabilities.
-In addition, the cost to repair damage to hardscape and turf areas is considerable.
+Many departments across campus are utilizing Sub-Compact Utility Vehicles (SCUVs) or Low Speed Vehicles/Neighborhood Electric Vehicles (LSV/NEV) to maneuver around campus.
+Vehicles such as Gators, Polaris Gems, Club Cars, Toros, etc. may be less expensive and more convenient to use than conventional vehicles.
+While the increased convenience may be time-saving, these vehicles may pose different risks to occupants, pedestrians, and persons with disabilities.
+In addition, the cost to repair damage to hardscape and turf areas can be considerable.
 Therefore, to reduce risk and unnecessary cost, the following procedures are to be followed.

-All SMU-owned, long-term-leased, and contractor-owned SCUVs must be registered with the Parking and ID Card Services Office.
-Upon registration, the SCUV will be issued a registration label (see example below).
-Labels may be picked up from the Parking offices in Hughes-Trigg Student Center, Suite 216.
+All SMU-owned, long-term-leased (greater than six weeks), and contractor-owned SCUVs or LSV/NEVs must be registered with the Office of Risk Management.
+Upon registration, a registration label will be issued (see example below).
+Labels may be picked up from the Office of Risk Management, suite 100, in the Dawson Service Center.
 This label is to be mounted on the inner front side of the passenger side windshield.
 Registration must be renewed every other year.

-Upon registration, each SMU-owned, long-term-leased, and contractor-owned SCUV will also be issued three sets of vinyl numbers, identical to the registration number assigned by the Parking and ID Card Services Office.
-These will be picked up concurrently with the registration label in Hughes-Trigg Student Center Suite 216.
-The Operator of the SCUV will place the vinyl numbers on the SCUV.
-The numbers will be placed on the front, the left side, and the right of the SCUV and must be maintained in readable condition at all times by the Operator department.
+Upon registration, each SMU-owned, long-term-leased, and contractor-owned SCUV or LSV/NEV will also be issued three sets of vinyl numbers, identical to the registration number assigned by the Office of Risk Management.
+These will be picked up concurrently with the registration label in Dawson Service Center Suite 100.
+The Operator will place the vinyl numbers on the vehicle.
+The numbers will be placed on the front, the left side, and the right side of the vehicle and must be maintained in readable condition at all times by the Operator department.

 Minimum Safety Features

-All SCUVs that are operated on campus property or business must be equipped with minimum safety features:
+All non-street legal SCUVs that are operated on campus property or business must be equipped with minimum safety features:

 - Reflective orange triangle